shakna-israel/damned/README.md

 ### Does it implement curses API?

-No. I don't feel like gouging my eyes out when writing my own documentation.

-That and that Object-Oriented isn't a good fit for shell.
+No. Object-Oriented isn't a good fit for shell, and curses API is famously hated.

-### Hey!
-This doesn't behave the same way curses does!

-No. Because curses feels the need to do things that aren't actually necessary, like clearing the console when creating a new window.

-You may want to, but you may manage your program another way.
-Why should the API get in the way of that?

 ### Will you implement a feature for me?

-*shrug*.
-Maybe.

-If you ask nicely.
-(Or pay me.
-Either is accepted.)

-And if I have the time.

-And if I can find a way too.
+That depends heavily on how difficult it is to accomplish.
+However, go ahead and open an Issue or send me an email, etc.

 ### Why won't you accept my pull request?

 I'm sorry.
 I really want to.

-Unfortunately, somebody decided copyright needed to be incredibly complicated.
+Unfortunately, copyright is incredibly complicated.

-So, when I turned around and decided that ```damned``` should be Public Domain, I found I *can't* even make my own work Public Domain.
+When I decided that ```damned``` should be Public Domain, I found I *can't* even make my own work Public Domain, in my country.

 I can use the Creative Commons 0 License, which I have, but that would mean everyone who contributes would have to do the same...
 And I can't assess whether or not that is actually legally binding in any way.

 Please, *please*, go yell at your government about it.
 Mine too.

-### I find your tone impolite.

-I have found that my background and culture rubs American and Asian folks up the wrong way.
-I'm sorry, I'm an Australian.
-I lived in a place that used 'C U in the NT' as their international tourism slogan.

 ---